TwanAsselbergs/leetcode/README.md

 ## Overview

-This repo contains my personal solutions for coding challenges from LeetCode and NeetCode, organized into two folders:
+This repository contains my personal solutions for coding challenges from LeetCode and NeetCode, organized into two folders:

 1. LeetCode (`/leetcode`)